3mmaRand/singlm/docs/t_test_revisit.md

 # *t*-tests revisited {#t-tests-revisit}

+In this chapter we look at an example with one categorical explanatory variable which has two groups (or levels).
+We first use the familiar `t.test()` then use its output to help us understand the output of `lm()`.
+We will also make predictions from the model and report on our results.

 ## Introduction to the example

 Some plant biotechnologists developed a genetically modified line of *Cannabis sativa* to increase its omega 3 fatty acids content.
-They grew 50 wild type and fifty modified plants to maturity, collect the seeds and measure the amount of omega 3 fatty acids.
+They grew 50 wild type and fifty modified plants to maturity, collect the seeds and measure the amount of omega 3 fatty acids (in arbitrary units).
 The data are in [csativa.txt](data-raw/csativa.txt).
-They used a two-sample *t*-test to compare the mean omega 3 content in the two plant types.
+They want to know if the wild type and modified plants differ significantly in their omega 3 fatty acid content.

 We again use the `read_table2()` function to import the data and visualise it with `ggplot()`